West Coast You're Wonderful

 Situated in a valley of waterfalls and hot springs, Banos has become a mecca for international travellers seeking year-round temperate weather, a small-town atmosphere and a base for exploring the great Ecuadorian outdoors.

 Located on the northern foothills of the active Tungurahua volcano, Banos is a sanctuary of peace and tranquility during the week, broken only by the occasional performance of a traditional Andean band, English language movie at the Hood Cinema, or drinks with friends at a local bar.
 On the weekends and during holidays however, Banos explodes with carnival-like festivities.
+You will have two full free days here to take advantage of the optional activities - horse riding, mountain biking, hiking or even rafting.
+Perhaps rise early to watch the sun rise over the mountains from Banos' famous hot springs.
+You can also visit the cathedral and local artisan markets.

 Day 9-10 - Riobamba - Cuenca